danayita1/Portfolio/README.md

 # My Portfolio

 Hi!
-I’m Danayit Akalu, an Information Science student at [Your University], expected to graduate in May 2026.
+I’m Danayit Akalu, an Information Science student at University of Maryland, expected to graduate in May 2026.
 I’m on the **Dean’s List** and passionate about **data analysis, data science, and UX research**.

 I’m building projects to showcase my skills in **SQL, Python, Java, data visualization, and UX research**.